The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Since 1859 they have weaved beautiful Welsh blankets and throws in Trefriw with traditional patterns, as seen in all of the guest bedrooms at our bed and breakfast.

-You can watch the material for the blankets being made on the large looms upstairs, and then buy examples and other products such as cushions and table runners in the shop on the ground floor.
+You can do a free self-guided tour and watch the material for the blankets being made on the impressive looms upstairs, then buy examples and other products such as cushions and table runners in the large shop.

 Waterfalls in Trefriw